The Board

 Luka Petrusevski

-Luka’s goal is to help the Macedonian youth realize that their cultural identity and heritage are strengths that can help them pave the way for educational and professional success.
+Luka’s goal is to help Macedonian youth recognize that their cultural identity and heritage are not just points of pride, but powerful tools for educational and professional success.

 Maya Angelou